craftcms/docs/docs/4.x/extend/updating-plugins.md

 ### Field Layouts

-If you followed Craft 3’s releases, it will be no surprise that the context and flow for element editing has become more complex.
-An element may be edited on its own page, in a slideout, and it may or may not need UI for handling drafts.
-There are permissions and new conditional fields to manage.
+Element editing has become more complex.
+A Craft 3 entry could already be edited on its own page, in a slideout, and included UI for handling drafts.
+With Craft 4, entry editing is more consistent via slideout or dedicated page—and other element types can more easily offer the same experience.
+There are also permissions and brand new conditional fields to manage.

-To help with this, Craft 4 broadly puts more emphasis on field layouts than templates.
+To help with this potential complexity, Craft 4 broadly puts more emphasis on field layouts than templates.
 It’s field layout logic, more than template logic, that determines what the content author interacts with.

 Craft 4 has removed its own element-specific controllers and templates in favor of re-usable ones that more easily support the nuanced editing experience—along with some convenient controls and cleaned-up permissions.
 All element types, including those added by third parties, can take advantage of these improvements.